 No Ball Games is a 7-minute short film that might turn off a typical soccer movie fan.
 I found humor in it but my hubby did not.

-Director Richard Pengelley’s CV describes his most recent TV series work as a “satirical, twisted and darkly funny celebration of storytelling”.
-No Ball Games reflects such a sense of humor, entrancing the viewer with a boy whose ball goes over a wall into a secret garden.
+It reflects the director’s sense of humor, entrancing the viewer with a boy whose ball goes over a wall into a secret garden.

 Clearly this short is so well done that it attracted a lot of attention and perhaps generated additional opportunities.
 Of this film’s 7 minutes, about 2 are dedicated to credits.

-What I liked most about the film is that it lead me to explore Pengelley’s other work, which you can watch on Vimeo.
+What I liked most about the film is that it lead me to explore Director Richard Pengelley’s other work, which you can watch on Vimeo.
+Pengelley’s CV describes his most recent TV series work as a “satirical, twisted and darkly funny celebration of storytelling”.
 I particularly enjoyed the two examples below of “advert hijacking”, where he takes an existing commercial and adds a parody at the end.